-- 237. Zoning District.
+237. Zoning District.
 A portion of the territory of the City within which certain uniform regulations and requirements or various combinations thereof apply under the provisions of Part 2 (Zoning Districts, Land Uses, and Development Standards) of the Merced Zoning Ordinance.
-Where certain uses are required to be a specified distance from any R district, the term "any R district" includes any district or portion thereof designated for future residential uses in the Merced General Plan. - 238.
-Zoning Map.
-The official map and its underlying Geographic Information System (GIS) data, adopted by the City of Merced, that serves to delineate the boundaries of each base and overlay zone as established in the Zoning Ordinance.
+Where certain uses are required to be a specified distance from any R district, the term "any R district" includes any district or portion thereof designated for future residential uses in the Merced General Plan.

+238. Zoning Map.
+The official map and its underlying Geographic Information System boundaries of each base and overlay zone as established in the Zoning Ordinance.
 The official Zoning Map resides at, and is maintained by, Merced Development Services Department.